bandanna2k/parkrun-stats/README.md

 - Remove unnecessary duplicate classes that do the same thing.
 MostEventRecord???
 AttendanceRecord???

+- Most runs at a single event

+- Most runs at each course

 # QUERIES

 ## How many athletes have finished a run (in the database)